- Facts and figures on tuition fees and student finance

 - the threshold for a partial maintenance grant is a household income of £42,611.

 Please note that there are different figures for part-time students, ‘continuing’ students and for students on sandwich work placements or study years abroad.
-For more detail, see our tables showing Fee and bursary limits (including exceptions) and state support thresholds.
+For more about this, see our tables showing Fee and bursary limits (including exceptions) and state support thresholds.

-Application rates to higher education for 18 year olds from the most disadvantaged areas of England have increased by over 70 per cent since 2004 to reach nearly 20 per cent in 2013 (i.e. one in five of these young people apply to higher education).
-This is the highest rate ever, but still substantially lower than the application rate of 54 per cent (i.e. one in two) for 18 year olds from the most advantaged areas.
+UCAS entry rates to higher education for 18 year-olds from the most disadvantaged neighbourhoods of England have increased by over 70 per cent since 2004 to reach 17 per cent in 2013 (i.e. nearly one in five of these young people are accepted to higher education).
+This is the highest rate ever, but still substantially lower than the entry rate of 47 per cent (i.e. nearly one in two) for 18 year-olds from the most advantaged neighbourhoods.

-Eighteen year olds from the most advantaged areas are 2.7 times more likely to apply to higher education overall than 18 year olds from the most disadvantaged areas.
-Eighteen year olds from the most advantaged areas of England are 4.3 times more likely than 18 year olds from the most disadvantaged areas to apply to one of the universities with the highest entry requirements.
+Eighteen year-olds from the most advantaged areas are 2.7 times more likely to enter higher education overall than 18 year-olds from the most disadvantaged areas, and 7.5 times more likely to enter one of the universities with the highest entry requirements.

 Overall, 49 per cent of people aged 17 to 30 participated in higher education in the 2011-12 academic year.
-For more information see the Department for Business, Innovation and Skills publication Participation rates in higher education: academic years 2006/07 to 2011/12.
+Source: Department for Business, Innovation and Skills Participation rates in higher education: academic years 2006/07 to 2011/12.

 Acceptances of applicants aged 20 and over fell 7.1 per cent between 2011-12 and 2012-13, compared to a fall of 1.7 per cent for those aged 18 and younger.
-For more information see the Higher Education Council for England’s Impact of the 2012 reforms publication.
+Source: Higher Education Council for England Impact of the 2012 reforms.

 A total of 158 universities and colleges have approved access agreements for 2013-14: 123 higher education institutions and 35 further education colleges.